PayBy/botim-money-docs/docs/1_General/integration-guide.md

 The preferred signature algorithm is SHA256withRSA, an efficient asymmetric encryption method.
 This algorithm first calculates a unique hash of the input data using the SHA256 algorithm, then encrypts the hash with a private key using the RSA algorithm.

 Merchants need to generate a private key and public key pair using OpenSSL.
-After generating the key pair, share the merchant's public key with Botim Money Business so that sent messages can be validated by PayBy.
-You should also obtain PayBy's public key for future use cases.
+After generating the key pair, share the merchant's public key with Botim Money Business so that sent messages can be validated by Botim Money Business.
+You should also obtain Botim Money Business's public key for future use cases.

 When ready to send an API request, sign the request message with the merchant's private key.
-When encryption is required per API specifications, encrypt the message with PayBy's public key so that Botim Money Business can decrypt it with their private key.
+When encryption is required per API specifications, encrypt the message with Botim Money Business's public key so that Botim Money Business can decrypt it with their private key.

 To ensure all messages are properly verified and decrypted, request messages need to be encoded and decrypted using the same algorithm.
 All requests must follow this process when generating signatures: